oracle/node-oracledb/doc/api.md

              });

-  // Request a connection with a given tag from the pool cache, but accept any tag being returned. let connection = await oracledb.getConnection({poolAlias: 'default', tag: sessionTag, matchAnyTag: true});
+  // Request a connection with a given tag from the pool cache, but accept any tag being returned. const connection = await oracledb.getConnection({poolAlias: 'default', tag: sessionTag, matchAnyTag: true});

   . . . // Use the connection